Rising Rhode Island Rents Drive Homelessness

-Deep cuts to social services, lousy pay, limited affordable housing, a broken health-care system and a collective lack of compassion forces people to live on the streets.
+Deep cuts to social services, lousy pay, limited affordable housing, a broken health-care system and a collective lack of compassion force people to live on the streets

 The solution to homelessness is rather simple.
 The only thing complicated about solving it is the fact we haven’t.
 Putting an antiquated shelter system out of business and providing everyone with a place to live wouldn’t cost taxpayers a dime more.
 In fact, both money and lives would be saved, and all of society would benefit.